CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

-Security vulnerabilities are considered anything that allows users to execute unauthorised code, access unauthorised resources, or to have an adverse impact on accessibility or performance of a system.
+Security vulnerabilities are considered anything that allows users to execute unauthorised code, access unauthorised resources, or to have an adverse impact on accessibility, integrity or performance of a system.

 Security vulnerabilities in upstream software (prerequisite modules or system libraries, or in Perl), are not covered by this policy